MISTERorg/AI-project-ATHENA/README.md

 # VIDEO DEMO
 https://youtu.be/U3qPE1ZRokI
 # NOTE
-the app is still in development and not the full code has been uploaded get in touch for more......
+the app is still in development and not all the code has been uploaded get in touch for more......